-- 1) Prerequisites: Students are expected to have completed an introductory course in economics, an intermediate course in Microeconomics, and a course in differential calculus.
+- 1) Prerequisites: Students are expected to have completed an intermediate microeconomics course, an introductory statistics course, and a course in differential calculus.
 We make extensive use of graphs and basic algebra.
-We will use differential calculus at certain points in the semester.
 It is assumed that you are comfortable with these tools.
-Any students having difficulties with the mathematics used in this course should let me know immediately; I'll be happy to help you develop the skills you need.
-Although we will not be directly using differential calculus extensively, understanding the concepts of differential calculus will be useful in understanding the models we develop in this course. - 2) Format of the course: There will be two lectures per week.
-I will record these lectures on zoom and post them on Mondays and Wednesdays, the days the lectures are scheduled.
+Any students having difficulties with the mathematics used in this course should let me know immediately; I'll be happy to help you develop the skills you need. - 2) Format of the course: There will be two lectures per week.
+I will record these lectures on zoom and post them on Tuesday and Thursday, the days the lectures are scheduled.
 However, you can watch them when you want.
 I will send you the links for these recorded lectures through Canvas email and also post the links on Canvas.